 FAILURE REPORT NBS-383-NAVSHIPS (250) REVISED 4-44 NOTICE.-Read notes on reverse side.
 Additional forms or envelopes may be obtained from nearest RMO.
-DATE SHIP NUMBER AND NAME OR STATION U SING EQUIPMENT WHEN FAILURE OCCURRED NAME AND RANK OR RATING OF PERSON MAKING REPORT (PROFERABLY REPAIRMAN) • EQUIPMENT INVOLVED · · · · · · · · · · · · · · · · · · · MODEL NO. NAME OF CONTRACTOR SERIAL NO. (CONSULT NAMEPLATE) TYPE NUMBER AND NAME OF MAJOR UN IT INVOLVED SERIAL NO. (CONSULT NAMEPLATE) CONTRACT NO. (CONSULT NAMEPLATE) DATE INSTA LED (IF KNOWN) ITEM OR PART WHICH FAILED GIVE BRIEF DESCRIPTION OF PART CIRCUIT SYMBOL NAVY TYPE IF AVAILABLE BRIEF DESCRIPTION OF FAILURE (USE OF THER SIDE OR SEPARATE SHEET IF ADDITIONAL SPACE IS NECESSARY,) · INSERT IN ENVELOPE-SEAL-MAIL 16-39322-1 FI GURE 1aFace of new failure report form.
+DATE SHIP NUMBER AND NAME OR STATION USING EQUIPMENT WHEN FAILURE OCCURRED · NAME AND RANK OR RATING OF PERSO N MAKING REPORT (PREFERABLY REPAIRMAN) • · · EQUIPMENT INVOLVED CHECK WHICH EQUIPMENT: RADIO RADAR SON IAR OTHER MODEL NO. NAME OF CONTRACTOR SERIAL NO. (CONSULT NAMEPLATE) , in the second TYPE NUMBER AND NAME OF MAJOR U NIT INVOLVED SERIAL NO. (CONSULT NAMEPLATE) CONTRACT No. (CONSULT NAMEPLATE) DATE INSTA LED (IF KNOWN) ITEM OR PART WHICH FAILED GIVE BRIEF DESCRIPTION OF PART

+CIRCUIT SYMBOL NAVY TYPE IF AVAILABLE APPROXIMATE LIFE BRIEF DESCRIPTION OF FAILURE (USE O THER SIDE OR SEPARATE SHEET IF ADDITIONAL SPACE IS NECESSARY) INSERT IN ENVELOPE-SEAL-MAIL 16-39322-1

-- This new simplified failure report form has been prepared to make the submission of these reports quicker and easier.
-Franked envelope (Form NBS 383A) is supplied for your convenience in submitting card form-if not available mail to BUSHIPS, Attn.: Code (970). - 2.
-The purpose of this report is to inform BUSHIPS of the cause and rate of failures. - This report MUST be filled out and forwarded for EVERY DERANGEMENT of equipment (less tubes) whether caused by DEFECTIVE PARTS, WORN PARTS, IMPROPER OPERATION, or EXTERNAL INFLUENCES.
-This report is not a requisition.
-You must request the replacement part from your Tender, Supply Officer, or - Radio Material Officer. - 5.
-This report may be filled out with TYPEWRITER, PEN, or PENCIL. - If CONFIDENTIAL information included in description of failure, mail in accordance with NAVY REGS.
-TYPE and MODEL DESIGNATIONS ARE NOT CONFIDENTIAL. - 7.
-This revised Form NBS 383 supersedes the old septuplicate form.
+FIGURE 1a .- Face of new failure report form.

+2. The purpose of this report is to inform BUSHIPS of the cause and rate of failures.

+4. This report is not a requisition.
+You must request the replacement part from your Tender, Supply Officer, or Radio Material Officer.

+5. This report may be filled out with TYPEWRITER, PEN, or PENCIL.

+- 6. If CONFIDENTIAL information included in description of failure, mail in accordance with NAVY REGS.
+TYPE and MODEL DESIGNATIONS ARE NOT CONFIDENTIAL. - This revised Form NBS 383 supersedes the old septuplicate form.
 No copies are required.
-Previous instruc tions pertaining to preparation and submission of the old torm (including sect.
-VIII, part 2, of chap.67, BUSHIPS Manual, not yet distributed, April 1944) are hereby canceled. made between BUSHIPS, INSMATS, and CONTRACTORS.
-Adjustments of contractual matters will be
+Previous instructions pertaining to preparation and submission of the old form (including sect.
+VIII), part 2, ofchap.67, BUSHIPS Manual, not yet distributed, April 1944) are hereby canceled.
+Adjustments of contractual matters will be made between BUSHIPS, INSMATS, and CONTRACTORS.